ju-arroyom/mlops-zoomcamp-project-2025/README.md

 This commands will build the image for the app `build_app_image` and the image for the mlflow server `build_mlserver_image`.

-In addition to this, it will run docker-compose to connect the different elements required for:
+The `up_build` command will run docker-compose to connect the different elements required for:

 - Training pipeline  (mlflow + prefect server)